-In this chapter, we have demonstrated that the fate of classical periodic trajectories in spin systems is much more complex than one could originally expect.
+We have demonstrated that the fate of classical periodic trajectories in spin systems is a rather rich subject.
 The stability of periodic motion depends crucially on whether it is in the regime of librations or rotations.
 The regime's choice is determined by the magnitude of the interaction strength between spins.
 Lower interaction strength leads to librations when the trajectory oscillates between the poles, and higher interaction strength leads to rotations when the trajectory is confined inside the upper hemisphere.
 There is also a value of interaction strength which corresponds to the separatrix distinguishing between librations and rotations.
 We discovered that librations are always unstable, except for a few marginal cases.
 The rotations, on the contrary, demonstrate better (often perfect) stability, especially for higher interaction strength.
 Periodic trajectories near separatrix demonstrate extraordinary instability; in particular, they are even less stable than randomly selected many-body trajectories.

-We have calculated "periodic" Lyapunov exponents around perfectly periodic trajectories to characterize the stability of slightly perturbed periodic trajectories quantitatively.
+We have calculated "periodic" Lyapunov exponents around perfectly periodic trajectories to characterize their stability.
 We have discovered the non-universal dependence of periodic Lyapunov exponent on the system size.
 We presented many examples when the periodic motion in a system of bigger size is perfectly stable, whereas it is unstable in a system of a significantly smaller size.
 Such behavior is somewhat counterintuitive.
 Indeed in many-body problems, one can reasonably expect that adding extra degrees of freedom will only make stability worse, not better.
 Surprisingly our example with periodic trajectories demonstrates that such logic is not always correct.